HydraMeshnet/developer-portal/get_started.md

 ##### Wallet (Holder)

-An application that holds public and private keys and other informations, such as verified claims or its presentations.
-It can create a claim and can send it to an Authority to verify/prove it.
-We call this process as "witnessing", hence the name is [Witness Request](/glossary?id=witness-request).
+An application that holds public and private keys and other information, such as verified claims or its representations.
+It can create a claim (a.k.a.: [Witness Request](/glossary?id=witness-request)) and sign it, thus transforming it to a [Signed Witness Request](/glossary?id=signed-witness-request).
+This ties the identity of the signer to the Witness Request.
+Once signed, the holder can send it to an Authority that verifies it.
+We call this process "witnessing", hence the name Witness Request.

 ##### Authority (Issuer)

-A company, state government or any other certificate provider entity that is trusted by many to be a reliable [witness](/glossary?id=witness).
-It can receive and after verification sign Witness Requests.
-These verified data will be sent back as a verified claim, or as we call: [Signed Witness Request](/glossary?id=signed-witness-request).
+A company, government or any other certificate provider entity that is trusted by many to be a reliable [witness](/glossary?id=witness).
+It can receive a Signed Witness Request from a holder.
+After verifying the data, the Authority signs the statemen and sends it back as a verified claim, or what we call a [Signed Witness Statement](/glossary?id=signed-witness-statement).

 <a href="/#/api/authority_api" class="btn btn-sm btn-outline-primary mt-auto mb-2">BROWSE API</a>

 ##### Inspector

-Another company, individual or any service provider entity that wants to verify the validity of a claim, presented by the subject in the form of a statement from a witness that is deemed trustworthy by the inspector.
+Another company, individual or any service provider that wants to verify the validity of a claim, presented by its subject.
+This claim appears as a statement signed by a witness that is deemed trustworthy by the inspector.
 For example, an inspector can be a conductor, an event gatekeeper, a bartender, etc.

 Usually inspectors provide a list of [scenarios](/glossary?id=scenario) with all the details they need.